Business owner’s guide to filing a W-3 Form to Report Wage and Tax Data

 - W-3 reports the total (taxable) wages and withholdings for all employees collectively by the employer.

-Remember: you should include the W-2 tax forms of every employee.
-If you have five employees, you need to send in five W-2 forms.
-The sum from all the W-2 forms should be equal to the amount reported on your form W-3.
+Remember: Include the W-2 tax forms of every employee.
+If you have five employees, you must send five W-2 forms.
+The sum from all the W-2 forms should equal the amount reported on your W-3 form.

-How is IRS Form W-3 different than a W-4?
+How is an IRS Form W-3 different from a W-4?

-While IRS Forms W-3 and W-4 have similar information, one is filled out by the employer and one is filled out by the employee.
-A W-4 is a customary form an EMPLOYEE fills out for an employer, whereas a W-3 is filled out by an EMPLOYER for the SSA.
-A W-4 has form fields that inform how much tax should be withheld from an employee’s paycheck.
+While IRS Forms W-3 and W-4 have similar information, the employer fills out one, and employees fill out the other.
+Employees generally fill out a W-4 form.
+The employer usually fills out a W-3 for the SSA.
+A W-4 has form fields that indicate how much tax should be withheld from an employee’s paycheck.

-When a business owner has employees, they need to comply with requirements to file payroll tax returns, such as Forms W-2 and W-3, with the SSA to report the total wages earned for income, Social Security, and Medicare purposes and to report taxes withheld for the employee to the SSA and the IRS.
+When business owners have employees, they must file payroll tax returns, such as Forms W-2 and W-3, with the SSA.
+These forms report the total wages earned for income, Social Security, and Medicare purposes.
+They also report taxes withheld for the employee to the SSA and the IRS.

-The IRS and SSA make sure all income is reported correctly.
-IRS Form W-3 compiles employee W-2 forms, making sure all wages paid, income, and FICA taxes withheld by an employer are accounted for, making it a quick one-sheeter for the IRS and SSA.
+The IRS and SSA enforce correct income reporting.
+This form compiles employee W-2 forms, ensuring all wages paid, income, and FICA taxes withheld by an employer are accounted for.
+This form is a key document for the IRS and SSA.

 How do you complete Form W-3?

-In order to fill out Form W-3, you’ll need the following on hand:
+To fill out this form, you’ll need the following information on hand:

-- Sum of the following for all W-2s sent with the Form W-3:
+- The total of the following for all W-2s sent with the Form W-3:

 - Federal and state income tax withheld